urikhaimov/github-followers-ranking/README.md

 # GitHub Followers Ranking Report

-This web application generates a ranking report of GitHub users based on their follower graph (direct and indirect), up to a specified depth.
+This web application generates a ranking report of GitHub followers based on their follower graph (direct and indirect), up to a specified depth.

 ## 📌 Features